 Umbria is rich in gourmet specialities to try on a luxury holiday in Umbria.
 Norcia and Spoleti are the top spots for truffle hunting.
 Norcia is also known for its pork charcuterie, so you’ll find a fine lunch here.
 The best olive oil in Umbria is said to be found in Trevi, where the wine bars offer olive oil tastings.
 The local Sagrantino grapes make a fine red wine to wash it all down.

 When you’re in Gubbio, Umbria’s oldest town, lunch at Taverna di Lupo would be a good choice.
 It’s been operating in its 14th-century premises for more than 30 years.

-Serious foodies will enjoy the Michelin-starred Vissani, about 10 mile out of Orvieto, to which gourmands travel from all over Italy.
+For a gourmet evening meal out of your luxury villa, serious foodies will enjoy the Michelin-starred Vissani, about 10 mile out of Orvieto, to which gourmands travel from all over Italy.